 • Uses as its fuel renewable resources; defined to be solar, wind, hydropower, biomass or another alternative generation system pre-approved by the utility.

-• Has a generating capacity of not less than one kilowatt nor more than 10 (ten) kilowatts.
+• Has a generating capacity of less than 20 (twenty) kilowatts.

 • Is located on the member-generator's premises.